 Tempted to splurge because you manage to ‘wrangle’ more financial aid than you actually need for tuition and books?
 Think again.
 Just because nobody is going to ask you what you spend the money on does not mean that you should use it for a quick trip to catch the Carnival in Rio.

-In general, the most common mistakes students with respect to student loans, is borrowing more than they need for their education.
+In general, the most common student loan mistakes students make are borrowing more than they need for their education.
 The excess funds then go towards sustaining a ‘lifestyle’ and making their college life more exciting.
 The truth is this can seriously backfire and can make your post-college life more stressful than it has to be.
-On the other hand, with some careful planning and self restraint, you can borrow less, finish off the payments faster and graduate with far less debt than your peers.
+On the other hand, with some careful planning and self-restraint, you can borrow less, finish off the payments faster and graduate with far less debt than your peers.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!